 Reading every night before bedtime has been a tradition in our family since my children were born.
 Every evening my children pick two books for mom and dad to read to them while we snuggle up together in bed.
 However, in the summer, I like to up the ante and encourage my children participate in one or more Free Summer Reading Programs for Kids.
 Some programs are local, while others are nationwide.

-Free Summer Reading Programs for Kids
+2021 Free Summer Reading Programs for Kids

 With the Pizza Hut Summer Reading Challenge, children can beat the “summer slide” by downloading and printing Pizza Hut’s summer activities that keep kids reading throughout the summer months.
 Parents and teachers can choose from book lists to book reviews to story starters.
 Pizza Hut also partnered with Candlewick Press to bring children a great list of summer reading activities.
 Don’t forget to also sign up for Pizza Hut’s Book It Homeschooling Program too.

 Children create an account (per their parent’s permission) on Scholastic’s website and log their reading times into the system.
 Prizes are awarded throughout the course of the program and kids get a chance to beat the world record.
-The program runs from May 8 through September 8, 2017.
+The program runs from April 26 through September 3, 2021.

 Camp Wonderopolis is a free online summer-learning destination that’s full of fun, interactive STEM and literacy-building topics boosted by Maker experiments!
 Keeping kids and their families learning together throughout the summer and out-of-school time, Camp Wonderopolis can help build vocabulary, background knowledge in science, reading comprehension, critical thinking, and other literacy skills along the way.
 When you register as a Camper (kids of all ages) or Counselor (parents, community and library program staff, teachers), you’ll enjoy free learning through wonder.